 In the end, full-time gig delivery is a definite possibility.
 Just proceed with caution.

 How to decide if Doordash is worth it for you

 In the end it all boils down to what you are looking for.

 If you're looking for a good job, Doordash isn't your answer.
 If you are looking for steady, guaranteed income or any of the protections that go with employment, this isn't your answer.
 You can't go into this with an employee mindset and do well.

 That's not to say there's anything wrong with wanting the perks of a traditional job.
 There's definitely a place for that.
 I'm just saying that if that's what you want, don't sign off on an agreement that says explicitly that you will not be an employee.

-Are you willing to be accountable for your own taxes?
+Are you willing to be accountable for the additional taxes Doordash income will cause you to owe?
 Do you feel comfortable keeping track of the miles you drive and any other expenses related to running your own business?

 How important are the freedom and flexibility?
 If you love the idea of making your own decisions and working your own hours around your personal schedule (not your boss's), this could be a great way to go.

 Are you intrigued by the idea of going into business for yourself?
 I think this is a relatively low-risk way of dipping your toes in the water.
 Who knows where that could take you?